JOURNEY THROUGH FOUR CENTURIES

 Captain Bangs hallet House

 There are more than 100 houses in New England that have been turned into museums.
-On Cape Cod there is the Captain Bangs Hallet House—listed on the National Register of Historic Places, it is one of the premiere examples and the only furnished sea captain's home on the Cape regularly open to visitors.
+On Cape Cod there is the Captain Bangs Hallet House—listed on the National Register of Historic Places, it is one of the premiere examples and the only fully furnished sea captain's home on the Cape regularly open to visitors.

 It is at once both personal and representative, providing an intimate glimpse into how sea captains' families lived and entertained in the 1800's.